Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

-for a certain $y\in S_j$.
-This is possible due to the following fact: the surgery corresponding to this handle is on the side of $\Gamma_1$ so is realized along a curve bounding a disk in the presurgery surface.
-We continue to add the remaining handles and get a surface $D'$ $\mu$-isotopic to $D$.
-Then by "opening up" the special handle, it is not hard to decrease by a uniform amount (depending only on $\Gamma_0$) the area of ${D}'$ by a $\mu$-isotopy.
-This means that by $\gamma$-reduction again in $U=\Omega_r$ we can deform ${D}'$ into $D''$ arbitrarily close to $V'_2= m'_{2,1}|S_1|+...m_{2,p} |S_p|$, where $ m'_{2,j}<m_{2,j}$.
-We can continue until we get $E$ from $D$ by a $\mu$-isotopy, such that $E$ is close to $V_3$ of the form (\ref{frog}).
-Since $\Sigma_{b_q}$ separates and $B(\Sigma_{b_q})$ has volume close to $0$, this means that $E$ is very close to $\Gamma_0$ plus a finite union of curves.
-To sum up what we just did: we deformed $\Sigma_{b_q}$ to $C$, then from $C$ we got a surface $E$, all by $\mu$-isotopies such that the area between $C$ and $E$ is strictly less than $W(N,\Pi)$.
-Moreover, similarly to Claims 1 and 2 in the proof of \cite[Deformation Theorem C]{MaNeindexbound}, one can check that there is a positive $\eta$ independent of $\max_t\mathcal{H}^2(\Sigma_t)- W(N,\Pi)$ and $\mu$ when the latter are sufficiently small such that for any surface $X$ appearing as $\Sigma_{b_q}$ is deformed into $C$,
+After having deformed the critical handle to a vertical handle, we continue to add the remaining handles and get a surface $D'$ $\mu$-isotopic to $D$.
+Then by "opening up" the special handle, one decreases by a uniform amount (depending only on $\Gamma_0$) the area of ${D}'$ by a $\mu$-isotopy.
+This means that thanks to $\gamma$-reductions again in each connected of $\Omega_r$ we can deform by a $\mu$-isotpoy ${D}'$ into $D''$ arbitrarily close to $V'_2= m'_{2,1}|S_1|+...m_{2,p} |S_p|$, where $ m'_{2,j}<m_{2,j}$.
+We continue until we get $E$ from $D$ by a $\mu$-isotopy, such that $E$ is close to $V_3$ of the form (\ref{frog}).
+Since $\Sigma_{b_q}$ separates and $B(\Sigma_{b_q})$ has volume close to $0$, this means that $E$ is very close to $\Gamma_0$ in the varifold sense.
+By repeating the process described above using a sequence of smaller and smaller $\mu'$ going to zero and using the basin structure stated in the claim in the proof of Lemma \ref{canapply1}, we can join $E$ to $\Gamma_0$ (in the sense of Definition \ref{defsmoothsweep}) by a $\mu$-isotopy.
+To sum up what we just did: we deformed $\Sigma_{b_q}$ to $C$, then from $C$ we got a surface $E$ which we join to $\Gamma_0$, all by $\mu$-isotopies.
+Moreover, if $\{Y_t\}_{t\in[0,1]}$ denote the surfaces constructed by isotopies as above from $C$ to $E$, arguing as in Claims 3 and 4 in the proof of \cite[Deformation Theorem C]{MaNeindexbound}, one can choose $\mu$ and $\{Y_t\}$ so that for a positive $\eta$ independent of the index $i$ of $\{\Sigma^i_t\}$ and $\mu$ when they are respectively large and small enough,